How to apply for a short-term rental permit

 STEPS TO A SHORT TERM RENTAL PERMIT*

-STEP 1 – Read and review zoning variance details in Town Code to apply for a BZA hearing to allow for short-term rental business in a single-family residential neighborhood.
-Once you have an approved zoning variance, proceed to next step.
+STEP 1 – Read and review the zoning variance details in the STR Ordinance of the Town Code, which includes all the requirements you will need in order to apply for a BZA hearing to gain a variance to allow for short-term rental business in a single-family residential neighborhood.
+Once you have an approved zoning variance, then you can proceed to next step.

 STEP 6 – If the Town Council approves the permit you will be issued a signed window placard that must be displayed in a street facing window and fully visible from the roadway, designating the property as an Approved Short-Term rental establishment.